Jessica Kukac, Environmental & Energy Systems Coordinator, Simcoe County District School Board holds Flowie in front of Nantyr Shores Secondary School

 “The money goes against our budget and allows us to create opportunities for energy savings on utilities - including water - allows us to provide more environmental stewardship programs for our students.”

 Savings on water costs are put towards environmental stewardship programs

 Another challenge for an Environmental & Energy Systems Coordinator is monitoring water use at different buildings that have different billing cycles and are located in 16 different municipalities.
 Jessica stated that Flowie is affordable enough to put into every building even if that building may not currently have an issue with high water use.
 She also described how having one platform for all buildings gives her greater insight.

 “With Flowie we have access to minute-by-minute data for schools all across the County regardless of their municipality.
 We’re able to see the varieties of consumption patterns that we have which is really great because there are some areas that we would never understand consumption until 3 or 4 months later if they’re billed quarterly.”

 Flowie is helping schools boards across North America, like the Simcoe County District School Board, make significant savings on water costs.
-In addition to school boards, Flowie has been installed at civic properties, multi-family housing, commercial buildings, and single detached homes to help reduce bills and prevent damage.
+In addition to school boards, Flowie has been installed at civic properties, multi-family housing, commercial buildings, and single detached homes to help reduce bills and minimize damage.
 In just over a year, more than 50 million gallons (189 million liters) of water have been saved which has lead to water bills being reduced by 18% to 23% on average.